President: Borut Pahor

 He said on being elected that Slovenia needs "trust, respect and tolerance".

 The role of president is largely ceremonial, but carries authority in defence and foreign affairs.

 Born in 1963, Mr Pahor belonged to the reform wing of the Yugoslav Communist League in Slovenia in the 1980s, before going on to become the leader of the Social Democrats after Slovene independence.

 He became prime minister after his party's narrow victory at the September 2008 parliamentary elections.
-The Social Democrats replaced a centre-right coalition under Janez Jansa, the current prime minister.
+The Social Democrats replaced a centre-right coalition under Janez Jansa.

 His government lost a vote of confidence in September 2011 after a referendum rejected major pension reforms.

-Opposition leader Alenka Bratusek took over as prime minister when Janez Jansa's year-old centre-right coalition collapsed in disputes over austerity measures and corruption allegations in February-March 2013.
+She took over as prime minister when the year-old centre-right coalition government of her predecessor collapsed in disputes over austerity measures and corruption allegations in February-March 2013.

 She only entered parliament in 2011 after a career in the finance ministry, and took over leadership of the social liberal Positive Slovenia party on an acting basis in January 2013 after leader Zoran Jankovic stepped down - also over corruption allegations.

-Ms Bratusek has criticised the austerity policy of her predecessor, saying her priority will be "growth and jobs", but she may have little choice but to implement public spending cuts given the country's financial fragility.
+Ms Bratusek criticised the austerity policy of her predecessor, saying her priority would be "growth and jobs".

 On taking office, she dismissed speculation that Slovenia, which was struggling with a banking crisis, might be the next eurozone country after Cyprus to need a bailout.